 - Location.
 Orange County (aka Silicon Beach) has a very vibrant and diverse tech industry, and is just a mere hop away from Silicon Valley.

-Please see the catalogue for a detailed description of the requirements of the game design and interactive media major.
+Please see the catalogue, which will be updated on July 1st, for a detailed description of the requirements of the game design and interactive media major.

-Prospective and current UCI students interested in learning more about the game design and interactive major are encouraged to contact our vice chair for undergraduate affairs or call our Student Affairs Office at 949-824-5156 to make an appointment or to inquire about campus visit opportunities.
+Prospective and current UCI students interested in learning more about the game design and interactive major are encouraged to view the updated FAQ for Prospective Students, contact the ICS Student Affairs Office at email@example.com, or connect with our vice chair for undergraduate affairs.
+Students looking to make an appointment or inquire about campus visit opportunities can also contact our Student Affairs Office at 949-824-5156.